News

 For queries about Postal Sales, please email lotspostalsales@gmail.com.
 This email address may also be used for ordering from Postal Sales if wishing to pay by direct debit bank transfer - for details see Page 1 of the Sales list.

 Please address your orders to LOTS Postal Sales, Lombard Business Park, 8 Lombard Road, Wimbledon, London SW19 3TZ.
 Orders are processed weekly.
-Make sure that the 'Postal Sales' name is included prominently, so we can give the order the best attention.
-An updated Sales List was included with May 2023 TLB705.
-You can use this list to order, or a letter is perfectly acceptable, and so is the Sales List printed off from our website.
-In each case, please don’t staple cheques to the form – they really won’t get lost by us but might be when the banks try to process them electronically!
+Make sure that the 'Postal Sales' name is included prominently, so we can give your order our best attention.
+You can use the Sales List printed off from this website this list to order, or a letter is perfectly acceptable.
+In either case, please don’t staple cheques to the form.

 TfL operators' fleets with garage allocations and a simplified PVR table.